Q: What is the Make-o-Meter?

 Q: Why do you use titanium and not other metals like copper, brass, steel, and silver.
 I see other jewellers using those metals.

-A: Simply put, I am not like other jewellers.
+A: While I work other materials in occasionally, I prefer to work with titanium.
 In my opinion, titanium may be one of the best metals in the world.
 Here's a few of the advantages:

 Tarnish resistant: Unlike copper, brass, and silver, titanium tarnishes very slowly.
 Bare titanium will hold a polish for an extremely long time, and over time may exhibit only a mild discolouration, ranging from a light yellowing to a slight greying.
 Given normal wear conditions, this may not happen for as long as you wear your jewellery.
 The most you can ask out of the other metals is about six months.

 I've been wearing the same bracelet for 7 years, almost every day.

 The thing still looks like the day I made it.
 It may even be more polished.